walshbr/introduction-to-text-analysis/close_reading/close_reading.md

 Adapting a text and reflecting on it
 Examination of the details in the text

 This last point is worth pausing over: **close reading**, in particular, is often proclaimed as the primary analytical tool of what it means to be a student or teacher of literature.
-To read closely means to give careful attention to the various components that make up a text and
+To read closely means to give careful attention to the various components that make up a text and cause us to think or feel a certain way about it.